Norwegian Air Shuttle: Head office

 The company's head office is in Diamanten, an office building at Fornebu, Bærum outside Oslo.
 Previously, the airline had its head office functions inside other buildings in Fornebu, but in 2010 moved to Diamanten, which had been the former Braathens, and later SAS Norway, head office.

-Philanthropy

-Since 2007, Norwegian has been a signature partner with UNICEF Norway and has operated four aid flights to various war-torn countries in the world.
-These are flights for which the company, its employees and passengers contribute money to fill an aircraft with aid and deliver the aid to the country in need.
-Passengers can contribute when they purchase tickets, food and drinks, or through the entertainment system on board.
-Initially, the airline used one of its Boeing 737-300 or Boeing 737-800 aircraft in a special UNICEF livery, but in 2017, for the first time the airline used a Boeing 787-9, in its mission to Yemen.
-In 2018, the airline cooperated with MegaDo and Insideflyer, auctioning off seats for these special flights with all proceeds donated to UNICEF.

-Norwegian and UNICEF have conducted five humanitarian aid missions since 2014 to the Central African Republic, to Syrian refugees in Jordan, to Mali, Yemen and Chad.
-The partners claim that together they have delivered emergency aid that has saved more than 100,000 children's lives.

 Destinations

 Norwegian Air Shuttle serves destinations throughout Europe and North Africa for both business and leisure markets.
 Combined with its integrated subsidiaries that operate additional short-haul flights, the airline flies to 104 destinations as of January 2021.

 Domestic, intra-Nordic and typical European business and leisure destinations have the most flights.
 The busiest routes in Norwegian's network are the Oslo to Bergen and the Oslo to Trondheim routes with 15 daily round-trips.
 Norwegian's largest non-Scandinavian operation is to London Gatwick with up to 24 daily round-trips.
 Intra-Scandinavian routes, and in particular on "the capital triangle" between Oslo, Stockholm and Copenhagen, are attractive due to extensive traffic for both business and leisure travellers.
 Other modes of transportation between these cities are generally slow.